AOSC-Dev/aoscc/2018/README.md

 - Community polls will be organised specific to the two ways of participation.
     - Telegram users will cast their votes via a Telegram In-Line Bot (@vote).
     - IRC/Matrix users will cast their votes via messages.
+- Discussion language will be Chinese Simplified or Traditional.
+The use of any other language(s) may hinder your ability to participate.

 Time and Dates
 --------------